 Applicants from Foreign Countries.
 International students may apply using Westmont online options.
 The office of Admissions evaluates applicants on their academic background as shown on transcripts and through the results of the SAT or ACT and the Test of English as a Foreign Language (if the native language is other than English) with a minimum TOEFL score of 83 internet based; 220 computer based; or 560 paper based.
+Westmont also accepts the results of the IELTS with a score of 6.5 or greater.
 In addition to the application form, the College requires an academic recommendation and a confidential financial statement.
 Financial documentation must show evidence of available funding to provide for the entire first year which includes tuition, fees, room and board.
 It is the applicant's responsibility to provide Westmont with certified English translations of all transcripts.
 In addition, the applicant will be asked to have the transcripts evaluated by a professional foreign academic credentials service at the applicant's expense.

-Non-Matriculants.
-Non-matriculants are persons qualified for admission to Westmont who do not intend to work toward a degree.
-To be admitted as a non-matriculant, an applicant must file an application for nonmatriculated status in the Student Records Office.
-Westmont grants admission as a non-matriculant only as its enrollment limitation, conditional use permit and facilities permit.
+Non-Matriculates.
+Non-matriculates are persons qualified for admission to Westmont who do not intend to work toward a degree.
+To be admitted as a non-matriculate, an applicant must file an application for nonmatriculated status in the Student Records Office.
+Westmont grants admission as a non-matriculate only as its enrollment limitation, conditional use permit and facilities permit.